Duron Harmon: Detroit Lions

 On March 18, 2020, the Patriots traded Harmon along with a seventh-round draft pick in 2020 to the Detroit Lions in exchange for the Seattle Seahawks' fifth-round 2020 draft pick.

-In Week 3 against the Arizona Cardinals, Harmon recorded his first interception as a Lion during the 26–23 win.
-He started in all 16 regular season games.
-He had 73 total tackles (54 solo), two interceptions, and five passes defended.
+In Week 3 against the Arizona Cardinals, Harmon recorded his first interception as a Lion during the 26–23 victory.
+He started in all 16 regular season games and recorded 73 total tackles (54 solo), two interceptions, and five passes defended.